sermons/little/slides/slides.md

 faithful in littlest
-reward is 10 **cities**: the mina pales in comparison look what your mina has produced: God enables, but we invest it, to the glory of God
+reward is 10 **cities**: the mina pales in comparison look what your mina has produced: God enables, but we invest it, to the glory of God saved by faith: but faith lived out in obedience

 appl: money/job: integrity, pursuing justice
 appl: providing for those in our care: Mt24:45-46 gives food at proper time
 appl: cultivating mercy: Mt25:37-40 hunger, stranger, naked, sick, prison

+Q: in what do I need to be more faithful?

 2. wicked servant
 look, here's your mina (not what it has produced) all of them **return** mina to master
 1st servant keeps 10 minas earned
 not how much God has blessed us with, but what we do with it
+austere: unreasonable in demands but master is not: not asking for something from nothing, but invested initial mina would have been ok with basic interest
+risk-averse: afraid would lose mina due to forces beyond his control but master not concerned about money (only 1 mina), wanted to see what servant would do with it

+Q: have I felt God to be austere or unreasonable?

 3. enemies
 seems harsh?
 Christ will return as conquering king

+Q: am I unwilling for God to rule over me?